Documentation

 Storyboard panels feed the motion pass — short animated clips that carry the energy of the scene.
 This is where composition and timing start to feel like a real episode instead of a slideshow.

-Dialogue is cast against your character list so lines sound like they belong to those people, not a generic narrator.
+Dialogue is cast against your character board so lines sound like they belong to those people, not a generic narrator.
+Each character has a voice profile — language, accent, emotion range, and casting notes — that persists across every episode.
 You can bias emotion and pacing so performances match the board, not fight it.

 Sound effects sell impact and space; background music carries mood without stepping on dialogue.
-Both are generated to match the scene you are in, not pulled from a random stock library that happens to be “royalty-free.”
+Both are generated to match the scene you are in, not pulled from a random stock library.

 Episode length and credits